FZsolter-WAGO/wms-linux-framework/README.md

+-# Work in progress, do not use!

-﻿# WAGO Monitoring Solution Linux framework installer
+# WAGO Monitoring Solution Linux framework installer

 ## Only Debian 10/11 and Ubuntu 22.04 are supported!